 How do we use your information?

-We may use the information we collect from you when you sign up for our newsletter, respond to a survey or marketing communication, surf the website, or employ our services in the following ways:
+We may use the information we collect from you when you sign up for our newsletter, respond to a survey or marketing communication, visit our website, or employ our services in the following ways:

 - To improve our website in order to better serve you.